-Referrals of child abuse or neglect received by DCFS are categorized by seven reporting categories in Figure 3 and Figure 4 and are ranked by order of severity of abuse, as defined by CDSS.
-Please refer to the Glossary in this report or the Definitions of Abuse.
-Also included are categories "At Risk, Sibling Abuse."
-This category was added with the implementation of the Child Welfare Services/Case Management System (CWS/CMS) for siblings who may be at risk, but were not identified as victims in a referral.
-Referral data in Figure 3 and Figure 4 represent children in referrals received by DCFS.
+Referrals for child abuse or neglect received by DCFS are categorized by seven reporting categories of abuse and neglect in Figure 3 and Figure 4 and are ranked by the order of severity as defined by CDSS.
+Please refer to the Glossary in this report for the Definitions of Abuse.
+Also included is the "At Risk, Sibling Abuse" category, which was added during the implementation of the Child Welfare Services/Case Management System (CWS/CMS) for siblings who may be at risk of abuse, but were not identified as victims.
+Figure 5 shows age and ethnicity of children during CY 2014.